0

 OTPs provide medication-assisted treatment (MAT) for people diagnosed with an opioid-use disorder.
 MAT patients also must receive counseling, which can include different forms of behavioral therapy.
 Learn more about medication and counseling treatment for substance use disorders

-The Office of Behavioral Health under the Colorado Department of Human Services further adds to the oversight of OTP’s in the Code of Colorado Regulations 2 CCR 502-1.
+The Behavioral Health Administration under the Colorado Department of Human Services further adds to the oversight of OTP’s in the Code of Colorado Regulations 2 CCR 502-1.

 Applying for Opioid Treatment Program Certification and Licensing